 Dutchman's Breeches, Dicentra Cucullaria is a Blooming Perennial

-Dutchman Breeches is a perennial plant which likes rich woods for growth.
+Dutchman Breeches is a perennial plant that likes rich woods for growth.
 They are native to eastern North America but have a separate population in the Columbia Basin.
-The little blossoms are from 1/2 to 3/4 inches long and grow in the early spring.
+The tiny blossoms are from 1/2 to 3/4 inches long and grow in the early spring.
 There are anywhere from 3 to 14 of the blooms on a stalk that ranges from 4 3/4 to 9 3/4 inches in length.
 Ants spread the seeds of the plant by a process called myrmecochory.
-The kidney-shaped seeds have a fleshy organ called an elaiosome, which is what attracts the ants to the plant.
+The kidney-shaped seeds have a fleshy organ called an elaiosome, which attracts the ants to the plant.
 They carry the seed back to their nest and eat the elaiosome, and the rest of the seed deposits in the nest debris, from where they germinate.
-Due to this process, they are now growing in a medium that is rich in the ant nest debris.
+Due to this process, they are now growing in a medium that is rich in ant nest debris.
 The foliage of the Dutchman's Breeches is a deep grayish-green basal that is rosette-shaped.
-The stems that the flowers grow on grows out of this rosette and has been equated to a clothesline when they are blooming the flowers hang in a row.
+The stems that the flowers grow on grows out of this rosette and have been equated to a clothesline.
+When they are blooming, the flowers hang in a row.
 Dutchmans Breeches can grow in planting zones 3-7.
-They like partial to full shade with moist soil and need a very well-drained ground.
+They like partial to full shade with moist soil and need very well-drained ground.
 The acidic land is the best planting medium for these plants, with hummus to provide the necessary nutrients, and they will bloom March through May.

 Dutchmans Breeches, Dicentra Cucullaria Tolerates a Fair Amount of Shade and Frigid Temperature